rockstor/rockstor-doc/faq.rst

 How much does Rockstor cost?
 ----------------------------

-$0.00 USD.
-Rockstor is not Open Storage, Open Core or some other bottom line driven partially open thing.
+Zero USD.
 It is completely Free and Open Source and is here to stay that way.
-You can use the product in it's entirity for free of cost and explore :ref:`freesupport`. :ref:`Commercial support` is also available and if you so choose, you can even hire us to build stuff with Rockstor.
+You can use the product in it's entirety for free of cost and explore `Free Support <http://rockstor.com/free_support.html>`_. `Commercial support <http://rockstor.com/commercial_support.html>`_ is also available and if you so choose, you can even hire us to build stuff with Rockstor.

 How can I get started with Rockstor?